 What is a healthy summer food choice instead?
 Simply purchase humanely raised chicken, remove the skin, and put it on the grill.
-Some spices to try on chicken include black pepper, cumin, paprika, turmeric.
+Some spices to sprinkle on chicken include black pepper, cumin, paprika, and turmeric.

 This is an easy one.
 Just purchase turkey burgers and grill them.
 There is one tiny problem, however.
 Turkey doesn’t have much fat, so it doesn’t hold together as well as a hamburger does.
 Be gentle when flipping them on the grill!

 When you think of healthy summer foods, fish probably isn’t the first thing that comes to mind.
 But fish is very healthy and easy to grill.
 Any type of fish is healthy, but oily fish is super healthy.
 Try salmon, tuna, herring, or mackerel on the grill.
 Flavor with a spritz of lemon.
 Some herbs that taste great on fish include dill, lemon balm, marjoram, thyme, and rosemary.